Shikiso/Cyber-Sec-Notes/Notes/Networking/Scanning/NMAP.md

   `--badsum` generates invalid checksum for actions, most TCP/IP stacks will drops this but firewalls may respond automatically.

+Timing templates allow you to control how fast the scan runs. -T0-5, 5 being the most aggressive.
 To avoid IDS alerts consider `-T0` or `-T1`.
 Theses scan one port at a time and wait 5 min between each probe.